bofh69/crossfire-server/doc/Developers/shops.md

 so at a price divided by the greed, items sold to a player are overcharged by a factor of shopgreed.

-Recognising different types of shops:
+## Recognising different types of shops

 Whilst a hit and miss approach will work if there are items of known value to measure prices with, it is possible to also guage the manner in which a shop will trade with